oranje19/NBM-Unsupervised/Video Games Sentiment Analysis.md

 ## Communication

-In addition to the slides and visuals presented, Netflix Subscribers Recommendation will be embedded on my personal website.
+In addition to the slides and visuals presented, Video Games Sentiment Analysis will be embedded on my personal website.